Radio Frequency Neurotomy

 What Restrictions Will I Have on the Day of the Procedure?

 There are no specific restrictions associated with the procedure.
-If you have sedation, you will not be allowed to drive, operate machinery, or make legal decisions until the next day.
+If you been sedated, you will not be allowed to drive, operate machinery, or make legal decisions until the next day.
 You should not soak until the skin is healed.
 You may shower the same day.